pmkelebe/adventure/README.md

 - src/test/java - All test classes
   - src/test/java/com/pmkelebe/webscraper - Test for webScraper class,
   - src/test/java/com/pmkelebe/domain/ - Test for domain classes.
-  - src/test/java/com/pmkelebe/util - ScraperTestUtil class to help for testing
+  - src/test/java/com/pmkelebe/util - Tests for util classes and also there is ScraperTestUtil to help for testing

 - src/test/resources - All resources (html files) used in tests.